zuozhenggh/learning-library/oic-integration-library/cookbooks/erp-cloud/adapter-functional-details/erp-cloud-adapter-details.md

 ### *Configure Business Objects*

-Gives functional view of the ERP Cloud objects to expose a comprehensive interface
+Gives a functional view of the ERP Cloud objects to expose a comprehensive interface

 ![ERP Cloud Adapter Business Objects](images/trigger-business-objects.png)

 ### **When used as a invoke role**
-Adapter Configuration wizard supports ability to invoke SOAP/REST services, simplify invocation of FBDI jobs, send import files (FBDI/Non-FBDI) to ERP Cloud
+Adapter Configuration wizard supports the ability to invoke SOAP/REST services, simplify invocation of FBDI jobs, and send import files (FBDI/Non-FBDI) to ERP Cloud

 ![ERP Cloud Adapter Webservices](images/invoke-business-services.png)